 Who is everyone participating?

 All Member States of the European Union.
 All Member States?
 No, the Netherlands has not yet submitted any plans.
-Although at the end of January it became known that behind the scenes in the Netherlands, very hard work has been done to bring in the European billions.
+Although it became known at the end of January that behind the scenes in the Netherlands, very hard work has been done to bring in the European billions.